famousDeer/Sudoku/README.md

 ## :gem: Highlight
 Wherever your cursor is pointing, row and column will be highlighted.
 You can all so disable this future, by clicking in green rectangle.

-## Highlight
-Wherever your cursor is pointing, row and column will be highlighted.
-You can also disable this future, by clicking in green rectangle.

 <div id="header" align="center">
     <img src=./Photos/Board_with_highlight.gif>
 </div>